 - Make sure there are no holds or delays. - Make sure the printer is configured properly. - Check the status of the gateway if one is being used.
-(A gateway is always needed unless the Printer Agent is embedded in the printer itself.)

-See "Tracking Jobs from a Workstation" on page 123 for more information.
+See "Tracking Jobs from a Workstation" on page 124 for more information.

 Problems Integrating with Queue-Based Components